MicrosoftDocs/power-automate-docs/articles/process-mining-byo-azure-data-lake.md

     :::image type="content" source="media/process-mining-byo-azure-data-lake/csv.png" alt-text="Screenshot of the File format settings screen.":::

 - All data must be in final event log format and meet the requirements listed in [Data requirements](process-mining-processes-and-data.md#data-requirements).
 Data should be ready to be mapped to the process mining schema.
 No data transformation is available post ingestion.
-- The size (width) of the header row is currently limited to 1MB.
+- The size (width) of the header row is currently limited to 1 MB.

 > [!IMPORTANT]
-> Ensure that time stamp represented in your CSV file follows the ISO 8601 standard format (for example, `YYYY-MM-DD HH:MM:SS.sss` or `YYYY-MM-DDTHH:MM:SS.sss`.
+> Ensure that time stamp represented in your CSV file follows the ISO 8601 standard format (for example, `YYYY-MM-DD HH:MM:SS.sss` or `YYYY-MM-DDTHH:MM:SS.sss`).

 ## Connect to Azure Data Lake Storage